Chart Color Schemes

 Quarry Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Quarry Hill is high, with 35.1% of residents aged 15 and over having university qualifications, compared to 21.7% in the rest of Victoria and 23.6% in the SA3 area.
-Bachelor degrees are most common at 20.9%, followed by postgraduate qualifications (8.1%) and graduate diplomas (6.1%).
-Vocational credentials are also prevalent, with 31.4% of residents aged 15 and over holding them - advanced diplomas at 10.9% and certificates at 20.5%.
-Educational participation is notable, with 28.9% of residents currently enrolled in formal education, including 9.3% in secondary, 8.1% in primary, and 5.4% in tertiary education.
-Quarry Hill Primary School and St Joseph's School serve the area, collectively educating 562 students, with an above-average socio-educational condition index (ICSEA: 1060).
+Quarry Hill's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15+, 35.1% have university qualifications, compared to 21.7% in the rest of Victoria and 23.6% in the SA3 area.
+Bachelor degrees are the most common at 20.9%, followed by postgraduate qualifications (8.1%) and graduate diplomas (6.1%).
+Vocational credentials are also prevalent, with 31.4% of residents aged 15+ holding such qualifications, including advanced diplomas (10.9%) and certificates (20.5%).
+Educational participation is high in the area, with 28.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education